 - Heat oil.
-On a low flame add all the spice powders – coriander powder, cumin powder, fennel powder, asafoetida, methi seeds, red chili powder, turmeric powder.
-Stir.
+On the lowest heat add all these spice powders – coriander powder, cumin powder, fennel powder, asafoetida, fenugreek seeds, red chili powder, turmeric powder.

-- Add finely chopped ginger and saute for a half a minute on low flame.
+- Add finely chopped ginger and sauté for a half a minute on low heat.

 - Add chopped tomatoes and stir.

-- Saute the tomatoes till they soften and you see oil releasing from the sides.
+- On medium-low heat sauté the tomatoes till they soften and you see oil releasing from the sides.

-- Add the crumbled potatoes and stir well.
-Saute for a minute.
+- Add the boiled and crumbled potatoes and mix well.
+Sauté for a minute.

 - Add water and stir again.
 You can adjust the consistency as you want by adding less or more water.

-- Add salt & dry mango powder/amchur powder.
+- Add salt as required and dry mango powder.